-Most sump pumps operate via a floating switch, which trips when water levels rise to or above a certain level.
-If the switch becomes jammed or disconnected, your pump can fail to activate or continually run.
-If it fails to activate, you will soon see flooding in your basement.
-However, if the switch sticks in the “on” position, your sump pump can quickly burn out as a result of running dry.
+A floating switch triggers most sump pumps when water levels reach or exceed a certain point.
+If the switch becomes jammed or disconnected, your pump fails to activate.
+If it fails to activate, flooding is likely to occur in your basement.
+Also, if the switch remains stuck in the “on” position even after emptying the water, your sump pump will eventually burn out.

 - Power Outages

 When your home’s power cuts out, your sump pump won’t work.
 If your sump pump isn’t operating even with adequate power (or when using a backup battery), check for connection issues.
 Ensure that the pump is fully connected and all the connections are undamaged.